haverstack/axios-fetch-adapter/README.md

 An Axios adapter that uses native `fetch`.
 Useful for Cloudflare Workers and ServiceWorker environments.

+> **Note:** This adapter was designed for version `0.21.1` of Axios, which is still used in prominent e-commerce SDKs.

 ## Install
 ```sh
 npm install @haverstack/axios-fetch-adapter